 The berries should be harvested and left to dry until wrinkled and hard, at this point they are used as any other peppercorn.
 Use in pepper grinders, add to Asian and chilli dishes, salad dressings, marinades and pickling.

 The aromatic leaves can be used fresh or dried in casseroles and stew but should only be added in the last half hour of cooking as they are quite strong, remove the leaves before serving, much the same way as you use Bay leaves.

 Native to New South Wales, Victoria and Tasmania.

-Prefers a well composted soil in a protected shaded position, frost resistant but drought tender.
+Prefers well-composted soil in a protected shaded position, frost resistant but drought tender.

-This can be replicated by cold stratification in the refrigerator for 28 days.
-Alternatively over wintering in the garden in cold climates will assist germination.
+To replicate cold stratification soak the seed in warm to hot water overnight, place it on a moist paper towel, and place the paper towel in a plastic bag and place in the refrigerator for 28 days.
+Alternatively wintering in the garden in cold climates will assist germination.

 We are a registered Export Establishment with an authorised officer which allows us to process Phytosanitary certificates when required.

 The purchaser is responsible for clearing the goods through their customs and paying all charges associated with clearing the goods, including any import fees and taxes if applicable.

 Australian Seed cannot accept returns due to Australian quarantine restrictions.
 See the full conditions here.